Leptodactylus pustulatus: Biology

 Breeding takes place around October in flooded grassland and flooded gallery forest habitats.
 Males call from still-water sites such as at the edges of ponds, often from near aquatic vegetation or fallen trees.
 Cattle dams are also used as breeding sites.
 Tadpoles have been found in large accumulations, sometimes swimming around a female floating in the water.
 On several occasions, a female was observed to "gather" tadpoles around her and move the group to a new location; the adult seems to have been providing some level of parental care.
 Both tadpoles and adults are at risk from predators such as wolf fish (Hoplias spp.) and the brown-banded water snake (Helicops angulatus).

 Status

 L. pustulatus is a common species; it has a wide range and large total population which is believed to be stable, and no particular threats have been identified.
-The International Union for Conservation of Nature has assessed its conservation status as being of "least concern".
+The International Union for Conservation of Nature has assessed its conservation status as being of "least concern" of extinction.